AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/deploying.md

 ## Deploy

-To deploy the contracts we use the `deploy` command form `aztec-cli`:
+To deploy the contracts we use the `deploy` command from `aztec-cli`:

 ```bash
 aztec-cli deploy /path/to/contract/abi.json
 ```

 ### Arguments
-This command takes 1 mandatory positional argument which is the path to the contract ABI file in a JSON format (e.g. `build/contracts/PrivateToken.json`).
-Alternatively you can pass here a name of a contract ABI as exported by `@aztec/noir-contracts` (run `aztec-cli example-contracts` to get the list).
+This command takes 1 mandatory argument which is the path to the contract ABI file in a JSON format (e.g. `contracts/target/PrivateToken.json`).
+Alternatively you can pass the name of an example contract as exported by `@aztec/noir-contracts` (run `aztec-cli example-contracts` to see the full list of contracts available).

 The command also takes the following optional arguments:
 - `-args <constructorArgs...>` (default: `[]`): Arguments to pass to the contract constructor.
 - `--rpc-url <string>` (default: `http://localhost:8080`): URL of the Aztec node to connect to.
 - `--public-key <string>` (default: `undefined`): Optional encryption public key for this contract.
 Set this only if this contract is expected to receive private notes (in such a case the public key is used during the note encryption).
-> **NOTE**: Contracts which are expected to receive notes are called account contracts.
 - `--salt <string>` (default: random value): Hexadecimal string used when computing the contract address of the contract being deployed.
 By default is set to a random value.
 Set it, if you need a deterministic contract address (same functionality as Ethereum's `CREATE2` opcode).